wwannemacher/storm-deploy-alternative/README.markdown

 Fast tool to deploy [Storm](https://github.com/apache/incubator-storm) on [Amazon EC2](http://aws.amazon.com/ec2/), written entirely in Java.
-Download latest stable release [here](https://s3-eu-west-1.amazonaws.com/storm-deploy-alternative/SDA-8Apr2014.tar.gz).

 _Please don't hesitate to contact me.
 Your feedback will help to further improve this tool._